Division of Social Sciences

 Experiential Education Requirement

-At least one semester or summer program of study abroad.
-The college currently participates in more than 30 study-abroad programs—including 15 programs in which courses are taught in English.
-Students who complete our summer Tanzania Seminar will have this count for their experiential component (see Professor Tahir Shad for more information).
+● At least one semester or summer program of study abroad.
+The college currently participates in more than 30 study abroad programs—including 15 programs in which courses are taught in English.
+Students who complete our summer Tanzania Seminar (see Professor Tahir Shad for more information) or the Oxford Research Seminar (see Professor Joseph Prud’homme for more information) will have this count for their experiential component.
 Please contact the Global Education Office and the International Studies Director, Professor Oros, for more information about other programs.

 Students intending to major in political science are encouraged, but not required, to take Mathematics 109 (Statistics), and Computer Science 100 (Basics of Computing) as part of their freshman-sophomore distribution selections, so that some aspects of the most recent methodological developments in political analysis will be more readily understandable to them.